|5-12.001||Establishment and Purpose|

 In civil environmental enforcement actions for prohibitory or mandatory injunctive relief, complications may arise if the ownership of the property in question changes hands during the pendency of the action.
 Where there is a threat of transfer of ownership, the United States Attorney should consider filing a notice of the pendency of the action, of lis pendens.
 The steps necessary for the filing of such a notice are determined by the law of the particular state.
 See 28 U.S.C. § 1964.

-The final judgment in a civil environmental enforcement prosecution may, in effect, place a permanent burden on the property which was subject to the unauthorized activities.
-In order to protect the future interests of the United States, the judgment should be recorded in accordance with the requirements of local law and the provisions of 28 U.S.C. § 1962 et seq.
+The final judgment in a civil environmental enforcement action, including a consent decree, may, in effect, place a permanent burden on the property which was subject to the unauthorized activities.
+In order to protect the future interests of the United States, the United States Attorney should consider recording the judgment as appropriate and in accordance with applicable law.

 5-12.532 - Pleadings